Jake Rylatt

 COMMUNITY CARE

-Jake has a breadth of experience of judicial review claims in respect of the provision of community care, including the implementation of recommendations by the First-tier Tribunal for children and young persons with an Education, Health and Care Plan (“EHCP”), support for unaccompanied asylum-seeking children (including age assessment fact-finding hearings in the Upper Tribunal), and claims for asylum support.
+Jake has a breadth of experience of judicial review claims in respect of the provision of community care, including: the implementation of recommendations by the First-tier Tribunal for children and young persons with an Education, Health and Care Plan (“EHCP”); support for unaccompanied asylum-seeking children (including age assessment fact-finding hearings in the Upper Tribunal); claims for asylum support; claims for breach of duties under the Care Act 2014; and claims concerning the provision of children’s social care.

 Prior to the Bar